 So, you’re visiting Alaska and wondering about weed.
 You’ve come to the right place.

-Please, follow me for a few hundred words about the 49th state’s unique legal cannabis industry.
-We’ve got an overview of where you can find what you’re looking for.
-And how to safely consume in a way that respects a, frankly, confounding patchwork of rules and regulations.
+Here’s an overview of where you can find what you’re looking for — and how to safely consume in a way that respects a, frankly, confounding patchwork of rules and regulations.

-Whether you’re a cannabis connoisseur or just looking to sample a novel local offering during vacation, Alaska’s pot industry covers the full spectrum of products.
+Whether you’re a cannabis connoisseur or just looking to sample a novel local offering during vacation, Alaska’s pot industry is a smaller-scale version of what you’re likely to encounter in bigger markets.

 Alaska has long had permissive rules when it comes to cannabis, but following a 2014 ballot initiative, the state fully legalized recreational consumption for anyone 21 and older.
-That includes tourists, provided you can proffer a valid ID.
+That includes tourists, provided you have a valid ID to show.
 Cannabis is regulated more or less like alcohol, so if you’re wondering if something is legal or not, ask yourself “Would I get in trouble doing this with a cocktail in my hand or an open beer?”

 This leaves visitors with relatively few places to legally consume.
 Most hotels and bars ban indoor smoking (of everything).
 If you’re staying on private property, check the rules or with your host.
 As with alcohol, it remains unlawful to consume in public parks and greenbelts.

-This all gets especially confusing given that federally-governed entities like planes, marine ferries and national parks within Alaska still abide by full prohibitions on cannabis.
+This all gets especially confusing given that federally regulated entities like planes, marine ferries and national parks within Alaska still abide by full prohibitions on cannabis.
 The state has a handy and comprehensive guide about lawful consumption while you’re visiting.

 Where to buy

-Most cities and towns in Alaska have cannabis retail shops.
+Most of the cities and towns in Alaska that a tourist is likely to visit have cannabis retail shops.
 The state has the highest number of retailers per capita of any in the union (take that, Oregon!).
 If you’re in population centers like Anchorage, Juneau or Fairbanks, you should have no problem finding a number of high-quality retailers.
 Even smaller towns that tend to see lots of summer tourists and cruise-ship passengers have multiple well-stocked businesses with a full range of products.

-Shops abide by strict standards for ID’ing customers, so make sure you have your driver’s license or a state-issued ID handy when you enter.
+Shops abide by strict standards for IDing customers, so make sure you have your driver’s license or a state-issued ID handy when you enter.
 They also deal primarily in cash, though businesses will typically have an ATM on site.
-A few have recently started processing debit cards.
-But don’t expect to just breeze in with your AmEx or Apple Pay.
+Don’t expect to just breeze in with your AmEx or Apple Pay.

 Once inside, “budtenders” are on hand to help you find what you need, and are generally exceptionally well versed in the merits of the products on hand.
 Don’t be afraid to ask questions.
 The industry is still relatively new, and staff, especially budtenders, are accustomed to helping customers find what they are looking for, not dismiss or belittle people who are new to cannabis.